samyakdoshi5/falconswebsite/README.md

 ### Deploy to GitHub Pages

-1. Ensure `homepage` in `package.json` is set correctly:
+1. **Set the Homepage URL**: Update the `homepage` field in your `package.json` to match your GitHub Pages URL.

    ```json
    "homepage": "https://assailingfalcons.in"
    ```

-2. Build and deploy:
+2. **Build and Deploy**: Run the build and deploy commands.

    ```bash
    npm run build
    npm run deploy
    ```

-3. Or in one step:
+   Alternatively, deploy in one step:

    ```bash
    npm run predeploy && npm run deploy
    ```

-4. After steps 2 or 3:
-   - 1. Check: GitHub repo -> Actions.
-         Wait till "pages build and deployment" is complete.

-   - 2. GitHub repo -> Settings -> Pages (Left Pane) -> Custom Domain
-         Enter custom domain:
-         ```bash
-            npm run build
-         ```
+3. **Verify Deployment**: After deployment, check your GitHub repository's Actions tab to ensure the "pages build and deployment" workflow completes successfully.

+4. **Configure Custom Domain** Go to your repository's Settings > Pages, and enter your custom domain in the "Custom domain" field (i.e., `assailingfalcons.in`).

 ### Deploy to Custom Server